 Applicants resident in Scotland may apply for tuition fee support from the Students Awards Agency for Scotland (SAAS).
-A loan entitlement of £10,000 is available for all eligible one year full time postgraduate students.
-This comprises of a tuition fee loan of up to £5,500 and a non-income assessed living cost loan of £4,500.
+A loan entitlement of £11,500 is available for all eligible one-year full-time postgraduate students.
+This comprises of a tuition fee loan of up to £7,000 and a non-income assessed living cost loan of £4,500.

-Part time students undertaking a course over two years can apply for a tuition fee loan of up to £2,750 per year.
+Part-time students undertaking a course over two years can apply for a tuition fee loan of up to £3,500 a year.

 How much are the tuition fees?

 Students at Scottish universities pay a flat rate tuition fee for each year of their programme.
-Tuition fees are different for each programme; please refer to the fee schedules for your School for specific details:
+Tuition fees are different for each programme; please refer to the 'Fees and funding' tab for your chosen degree.